sarabDevOps/pands-project/README.md

 4. Histograms: Histograms are created for each numeric variable to visualize their distributions.
 Help in understanding the distribution and frequency of numeric variables.
 5. Scatter Plots: Scatter plots for each pair of numeric variables are generated to observe relationships.
 Useful for identifying potential relationships and correlations between pairs of variables.
 6. Correlation Heatmap: A heatmap of the correlation matrix is created to show correlations between variables.

+#### Directory Structure

+├── iris_EDA_G00305450.py
+├── output_files1/
+│   ├── summary_statistics.txt
+│   ├── sepal_length_histogram.png
+│   ├── sepal_width_histogram.png
+│   ├── petal_length_histogram.png
+│   ├── petal_width_histogram.png
+│   ├── scatter_plots.png
+├── README.md
+└── requirements.txt